 Green Tea

 Green tea is made from unfermented tea leaves.
-While most commonly used in beverages, green tea has become a popular ingredient in dietary supplements.
-Green tea is claimed to provide a wide variety of health benefits, including weight loss and lower cholesterol.
+While most commonly used in beverages, the tea has become a popular ingredient in dietary supplements.
+It is claimed to provide a wide variety of health benefits, including weight loss and lower cholesterol.

-(Click Benefits of Green Tea for more information on what green tea is used for.)
+(Click Benefits of Green Tea for more information on what it is used for.)

 There are numerous known active components in green tea.
-Green tea contains several different polyphenols.
+It contains several different polyphenols.
 Polyphenols may have antioxidant, anti-inflammatory, and anticancer properties.
-Green tea also contains caffeine, which is why green tea may increase alertness (but may also cause some of the side effects of green tea).
+The tea also contains caffeine, which is why it may increase alertness (but may also cause some side effects).

-It is difficult to recommend a universal green tea dosage, since there are so many different forms of green tea products that may contain differing amounts of the active components of green tea.
+It is difficult to recommend a universal dosage, since there are so many different forms of green tea products that may contain differing amounts of the active components.
 Also, clear dosing recommendations for green tea have not yet been established.

 (Click Green Tea Dosage for more information.)